top of page

 2. Government Regulation Number 131 Year 2000 regarding Income Tax on Interest from Savings and Time Deposits and Discount on Bank Indonesia Certificate as lastly amended by Government Regulation Number 123 Year 2015 regarding Amendment of Government Regulation Number 131 Year 2000 regarding Income Tax on Interest from Savings and Time Deposits and Discount on Bank Indonesia Certificate

-3. Minister of Finance Regulation Number 212/PMK.03/2018 regarding Withholding of Income Tax on Interest from Savings and Time Deposits and Discount on Bank Indonesia Certificate
+3. Minister of Finance Regulation Number 212/PMK.03/2018 regarding Withholding Income Tax on Interest from Savings and Time Deposits and Discount on Bank Indonesia Certificate

 Contact Us